ilyasergey/YSC4231/source/week-07-midterm-project.rst

 threads to be spawned at the same time (remember that in our examples the numbers of threads were in tens, maybe hundreds).
-Yet, it would be undesirable for a programmer to worry about the allotted number of threads that she is allowed to use.
-Thread pools provide a convenient mechanism to lift this limitation by using a fixed limited number of threads to execute an arbitrary number of "parallel" computational `tasks`.
+Yet, it would be undesirable for a programmer to worry about the allotted number of threads that she is allowed to use at any moment.
+Thread pools provide a convenient mechanism to lift this limitation by using a fixed number of threads to execute an arbitrary number of "concurrent" computational `tasks`.

-Those of you who have completed the midterm project for the latest edition of `YSC2229
+Those of you who have completed the `midterm project for the latest edition of YSC2229
 <https://ilyasergey.net/YSC2229/YSC2229-midterm-tasks.html#an-array-based-memory-allocator>`_
-in might think of thread pools as of "memory allocators" for threads.
+might think of thread pools as of "resource allocators" for threads.
-The only difference here is that instead of providing transparent access to some (de-facto limited) space, thread pools provide transparent access to a limited number of concurrent threads that can execute in parallel.
+The only difference here is that instead of providing transparent access to some (de-facto limited) memory space, thread pools provide transparent access to a limited number of concurrent threads that can execute in parallel.